Kotonowaka Terumasa: Retirement from sumo

 In July 2010 Kotomitsuki was dismissed from sumo for illegal betting on professional baseball, and Sadogatake was punished for his lack of supervision of his top wrestler by being demoted two ranks in the Japan Sumo Association's hierarchy.

 In 2011 Sadogatake saw Kotoyūki reach the sekitori ranks, and Kotoshōgiku was promoted to ōzeki, the first Japanese wrestler to reach the rank since Kotomitsuki.
 Kotoyūki became his first makuuchi debutant in January 2013.
 Since then Kotoekō, Kotoshōhō and his own son, also known as Kotonowaka, have reached makuuchi.
+Kotonowaka Masahiro was promoted to the rank of ōzeki after winning 33 matches at the sekiwake rank between September 2023 and January 2024.

 In March 2022 Sadogatake was elected to the Japan Sumo Association's board of directors.
 In January 2023 he took over as the head of the judging department following the resignation of Isegahama.

 Family

 Kotonowaka's son Masakatsu Kamatani was born in November 1997, and in November 2015 joined Sadogatake stable using the fighting name Kotokamatani.
 He won the jonokuchi championship in January 2016 and reached the makushita division in September 2016.
-Following the May 2019 tournament he was promoted to the second jūryō division, adopting his fathers’ shikona Kotonowaka.
-It is understood that he will inherit his grandfather's shikona of Kotozakura if he reaches the ōzeki rank.
+Following the May 2019 tournament he was promoted to the second jūryō division, adopting his father’s shikona "Kotonowaka".
+It was understood that he would inherit his grandfather's shikona of Kotozakura when he reached the ōzeki rank.
+At the Haru 2024 basho, ōzeki Kotonowaka achieved kachi-koshi with his 8th win on Day 10, avoiding kadoban and ensuring that he would proceed with the name change to Kotozakura before the start of the May tournament.